 What’s that lurking below you in the sea… Is it a blue-ringed octopus, mimic octopus, or even a vampire octopus?
 Does it have eight arms — or is it legs?
 Did you know that they’re called “octopuses” and not “octopi”?

-Read our octopus facts to find out everything you didn’t know about these cool and quirky swimmers!
+Read our octopus facts for kids to find out everything you didn’t know about these cool and quirky swimmers!
 There are so many different types of octopuses, and they live in every ocean of the world but like warm water best (don’t you?).
 Just don’t ever call them squids…

 Octopuses swim backwards by blasting water through a muscular tube on their body called a “siphon” and can reach speeds of up to 40 km/h for short bursts.
 They can also crawl along the ocean floor, poking their arms into small openings in search of food.
 Imagine how many sweets you could carry if you had eight arms?